-Take a comprehensive look at our identity on our style guide website.
+Take a comprehensive look at our identity on our here.

 In the proud tradition of SUNY, the State University of New York at New Paltz is committed to providing high quality, affordable education to students from all social and economic backgrounds.
 We are a faculty and campus community dedicated to the construction of a vibrant intellectual/creative public forum which reflects and celebrates the diversity of our society and encourages and supports active participation in scholarly and artistic activity.
 SUNY New Paltz is an active contributor to the schools, community institutions and economic/cultural life of our region.
 We are selective in admitting students who show promise of thriving in a learning environment which is challenging, student-centered, and personalized.
 Our goal is for students to gain knowledge, skills, and confidence to contribute as productive members of their communities and professions and active citizens in a democratic nation and a global society.

 We are the only residential public university in the mid-Hudson region.
 We offer undergraduate and graduate programs in the liberal arts and sciences which serve as a core for professional programs in the fine and performing arts, education, health care, business, and engineering.
 Our location in the scenic Hudson Valley midway between the State Capital of Albany and metropolitan New York City provides unique opportunities for enriching our academic programs.
 We are a diverse faculty of distinguished scholars and artists who collaborate across the disciplines and professional areas to inspire our students to a love of learning, a meaningful engagement with the life of the mind, and an involvement in public service.

 Campus-wide Goals We strive to carry out the above philosophy across the campus through:

 - Faculty engagement in innovative pedagogy across all disciplines;

 - Faculty-student collaboration in research, performance, scholarship, exhibitions and presentations, internships and fieldwork, community service, and international studies and practica;